BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 What is traveler's diarrhea (TD)?

-Traveler's Diarrhea is having three or more loose stools in a day with one or more additional symptoms such as nausea, abdominal pain, vomiting, bloating, and black or bloody stools while you're traveling abroad or within 10 days after you’ve returned home.
+Traveler's Diarrhea is having three or more loose1 stools in a day with one or more additional symptoms such as nausea, abdominal pain, vomiting, bloating, and black or bloody stools while you're traveling abroad or within 10 days after you’ve returned home.

 Traveling not only introduces you to new sights and cultures, but it also introduces live cultures of microorganisms to your gut that your internal ecosystem isn’t used to.
-Harmful bacteria and parasites are responsible for up to 90% of travelers' diarrhea.
+Harmful bacteria and parasites are responsible for up to 90%1 of travelers' diarrhea.

-Staying healthy while traveling can be challenging, as maintaining preferred habits such as eating organic or remembering to drink only bottled water since open water sources and tap water can be full of contaminants, can be difficult.
+Staying healthy while traveling can be challenging, as maintaining preferred habits such as eating organic or remembering to drink only bottled water since open water sources and tap water can be full of contaminants3, can be difficult.

 Why do you get traveler's diarrhea?

-When bad bacteria such as Escherichia coli (E. Coli), Salmonella, Campylobacter, or Shigella, viruses such as rotavirus or norovirus, and parasites such as Entamoeba histolytica or Giardia lamblia enter your gut through contaminated food or tap water, they can lead to traveler's diarrhea.
+When bad bacteria such as Escherichia coli (E. Coli), Salmonella, Campylobacter, or Shigella, viruses such as rotavirus or norovirus, and parasites such as Entamoeba histolytica or Giardia lamblia enter your gut through contaminated food or tap water, they can lead1 to traveler's diarrhea.

 2